Ten Shocking Medical Malpractice Statistics

 The Largest Medical Malpractice Verdicts Involve Birth Injuries

 The largest medical malpractice verdict in history was awarded to the family of a child born with severe brain damage after the doctor failed to deliver the baby by C-section after telling the mother that there was a serious risk to the baby if delivered that way.
 The opposite was true.
 There was a greater risk to the baby delivering it naturally.
 The jury awarded the mother a record $229 million for the lifelong care and loss of quality of life that the baby will have to endure.

-If you or your baby has been injured by negligent medical care, the Tampa medical malpractice attorneys at Masterson, Hoag & Smith can recover damages on your behalf.
+If you or your baby has been injured by negligent medical care, the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. can recover damages on your behalf.
 Schedule a free consultation today!